 The other day, a friend of mine sent me a link to an article asking this exact question.
 You can read the article by Dawn Foster in the Guardian here.
 The gist of the article is that a mindfulness practice could exacerbate or even bring on anxiety, depression, and/or psychosis.
 I have many things to say about this piece.
 So many.

-I agree with most of the article because my experience has been an inability to practice sitting or still mindfulness while in crisis or depression.
-When my mind is looping with self-harming stories I find bringing my body into my practice much more effective than sitting still.
-Actually, sitting still will often keep me in a tormented state, which is why I cultivate a moving mindfulness practice – yoga, collage, walking, etc. for those times of fragility and distress.
+I agree with most of the article because my experience has been an inability to practice either sitting or stillness mindfulness while in crisis or depression.
+When my mind is looping with self-harming ideations I find bringing my body into my practice much more effective than sitting still.
+Actually, sitting still will often keep me in a tormented state, which is why I cultivate a moving mindfulness practice – yoga, collage, walking, swimming etc. for those times of fragility and distress.

 It’s an interesting article for sure, but it’s built upon a misunderstanding of what mindfulness is and is not.
 I completely agree that playing around with mindfulness has the potential to trigger trauma.
 Without a doubt it can happen.
 That has been part of my experience with mindfulness yet I continue to practice because when engaged with consistently it ameliorates my distress.
 Cultivating all aspects of mindfulness (paying attention to the present without judgement) is at the core of my life journey.
 This stuff interests me to no end.